 - Use a spinning rod that’s at least six to seven feet long.
 (It should pass the 12-pound test.)

-- Focus on shallow grass areas as the tide rises.
+- As the tide rises, focus on shallow grass areas.
 As the tide falls again, go to adjacent channels or holes.

-- As opposed to artificial bait, use live bait such as shrimp, small fish, or worms.
-In saltwater, trouts will be attracted to these.
+- Instead of artificial bait, use live bait such as shrimp, small fish, or worms.
+In saltwater, trout are attracted to these.

 For freshwater fishing, you can: